Rick Grimes: Networking communities (2011–2012)

 Paul Monroe, an ambassador from a community of two-hundred survivors called the Hilltop Colony, visits Alexandria to start a trading network with Rick's community.
 After some mistrust, Rick agrees to go to the Hilltop Colony and starts the trading network.
 At the Hilltop, Paul Monroe admits that the Hilltop Colony have enemies.
 He tells them of the infamous Negan, who some speculate may not even be a person.
 The group learn of the Saviors, the Hilltop's rival community who frequently terrorize them and threaten to damage their community if they are not brought half of their supplies.
 Rick agrees to defuse their conflict in exchange for half of their supplies.
 Rick's group are ambushed by a group of the Saviors after they leave the Hilltop Colony.
 Rick's group retaliates, killing them.
 He sends the lone survivor back to Negan with a warning to stop terrorizing the residents of the Hilltop and that Negan and his men can pay them half of everything they have in exchange for his protection.
 Rick and Andrea return to the Safe-Zone to discover Abraham has been murdered and Eugene is being held hostage.
-Residents of the Safe-Zone discover the Saviors are outside of the walls, and they quickly respond by killing them.
+Residents of the Safe-Zone discover the Saviors are outside of the walls, quickly killing them.
 Rick and several others including Glenn and Maggie decide to go back to the Hilltop Colony where Glenn and Maggie plan to live.
-However, Negan makes his appearance to the survivors surrounded by his men, taunting the survivors before brutally beating Glenn to death.
-Rick and the others watch on in horror and Maggie and Sophia later leave Rick to go to the Hilltop.
+Negan appears to the survivors surrounded by his men, taunting them before brutally beating Glenn to death.
+Rick and the others watch in horror and Maggie and Sophia later leave Rick to go to the Hilltop.
 Now realizing the full scale of Negan's army, Rick intentionally gives in, allowing Negan to take all of Alexandria's supplies.